RaviBasagonda/mendix/docs/content/create-your-own-tracker-app.md

 ![](https://github.com/RaviBasagonda/mendix/blob/main/docs/images/6/parts-page-complete.png?raw=true)

-Now that all the UI pages and user interaction elements are configured, your [Tracker](https://tw1020-sandbox.mxapps.io/index.html) app is ready for preview.

 ## 7 Fixing an Error Message

 You cannot preview and publish your app without fixing the error messages.
 If your app has errors, the Mendix Studio displays the number of errors in the red colored **Checks** button located in the header bar at top right corner.